lana-z/ai-journal/docs/planning.md

 ## Overview
 The AI Journal App allows users to read short journal entries and click through to full blog posts generated and enhanced by AI.
 Admins create the initial entries and CrewAI agents and MCP (Model Context Protocol) act as research, editorial and marketing team enhancing the AI-driven content and automating the workflow.

+The app has two distinct interfaces:
+1. **Reader Interface**: A public-facing, polished UI for readers to discover and consume content
+2. **Admin Interface**: A functional dashboard for the admin (single user) to create journal entries and manage content

+This separation allows for a focused user experience for readers while providing all necessary tools for content creation to the admin.

 ### Architecture
 Next.js backend in-place (no Python backend switch)